lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 At the bottom of the "Settings" drop-down menu is an advanced settings editor.
 Font families, cursor blink rates, and a wide variety of other customizable parameters are available.

+**Restore to Defaults:**
+Changes to settings are saved between Notebook Aspect sessions.
 In the advanced settings editor, a list of the settings that have been modified floats to the top.
-Click on any modified setting and find, at right, the option to "Restore to Defaults" for every change that has been made.
+Click on any modified setting and find, at right, the option to click "Restore to Defaults" to undo every change that has been made.

 .. _NB-Intro-Use-A-NB-tips: